kuzagaya/Farm-Easy/README.md

 # Farm-Easy🌾

-In this project we use Machine Learning to recommend the which crop to grow based on the soil propertied and this also recommend best fertiliser for crop with given soil properties
+In this project, we use Machine Learning to recommend which crop to grow based on the soil properties and this also recommend the best fertilizer for crops with given soil properties